 Call for Submissions

-The Gateway History Journal is looking for submissions for our 2021 issue and would like to invite all students to submit history essays for our 21st volume!
+The Gateway History Journal is looking for submissions for our 2022 issue and would like to invite all students to submit history essays for our 21st volume!
 We have just extended the submission deadline, so now is your opportunity to submit!

 Gateway is run by undergraduate students at Washington University in St. Louis.
 We produce one annual issue showcasing the five best pieces of undergraduate scholarship that we receive.

 In order to be considered for publication, all paper submissions should adhere to the following criteria:

 - Papers must be between 10-35 pages in length (double-spaced), NOT including footnotes and works cited page(s).